-To get more Price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to get more value.
-A skillful query of the market and your customers will tell you what those customers value and what they are willing to pay.
+To get more Price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to be valued more.
+A skillful query of the market and your customers will tell you what customers value and what they are willing to pay.
 If you ask them the right way, then you will get the answers that lead to more Price.
 In other words, more Price is about delivering more value.
 You have to

 - Create value

 - Capture value

 Price is the one component of the marketing mix that has a direct and straight path to the bottom line, so price optimization is key.
 Proven analytics operationalize pricing by

 - Identifying the optimum price range for your products today